TheEtherWolf/The-Homies-Chat/README.md

 ### Deployment on Glitch
 1. Create a new project on Glitch
-2. Import from GitHub using: `https://github.com/TheEtherWolf/New-Homies.git`
+2. Import from GitHub using: `https://github.com/TheEtherWolf/The-Homies-Chat.git`
 3. Set up environment variables in the Glitch project settings
 4. The app will automatically start running

 ## Environment Variables
 Required environment variables are listed in `.env.example`.
 Make sure to set these up before running the application.

+## Current Limitations
+The following buttons are currently non-functional in the latest version:
+- DMs
+- New Group
+- Announcements
+- Memes

+These features are planned for future development.

 ## License
 MIT